 A register is kept of pupils with SEND and is circulated to all staff.
 Where concern is expressed that a pupil may have SEND, the class teacher and support staff take early action to assess and address the difficulties.
-The Special Educational Needs Support in Oxfordshire Schools and Settings document is used to decide whether additional provision should be made.
+The Special Educational Needs Support in Oxfordshire Schools and Settings and the Oxfordshire Guidance for Special Educational Needs (SEN) Support documents are used to decide whether additional provision should be made.